-Reasons ✓
+Reasons \checkmark

 1. Workload

 2. Financial

-3. Personal / health problems/ family
+3. Personal/health problems/family

 4. Academic difficulties

 5. No MTA

 6. No TMA

 7. Failed continuous assessment

-8. I didn't like the course/ tutor
+8. I didn't like the course/tutor

 9. Missed a lot of sessions

-10 .
-Other reasons - specify:
+10. Other reasons - specify:

-15 Page /ersion: 1 Updated and Approved by: UC#50, 2014 /ersion ·2 Undated and Approved by: IIC#63, 2018 d) Questionnaire to be completed by the course coordinator/ advisor for students who withdraw (drop all courses) from the semester (and did not submit a formal withdrawal form)
+D) Questionnaire to be completed by the course coordinator/ advisor for students who withdraw (drop all courses) from the semester (and